Cat and Dog Training And Counseling in Norridge, IL

 Senior pets generally benefit from:

 - Internal medicine (for chronic disease)

 - Pain management plans (for conditions like arthritis, hip/elbow dysplasia, degenerative disc/joint disease)

 Semiannual exams are necessary for the early detection and treatment of disease.
 They are also critical for pets that have ongoing issues such as diabetes, heart failure, and kidney disease.
 Communication plays a significant role in the quality of care your pet receives, so don't hesitate to let us know if something is wrong.

 Pets don't behave badly out of spite.
 If they're getting into the trash, chewing on table legs or soiling on the carpet (or all of the above), there is likely a valid explanation for their behavior.
 It's an unfortunate fact that many pets are surrendered by their owners due to behavior problems that probably could have been corrected.
 Discussing these problems with your veterinarian can help you find answers and move forward with a solution.
 A peaceful, harmonious relationship with your pet is perfectly possible.

-Common behavioral problems we see in pets include:
+Common cat and dog behavioral problems we see in pets include:

 - Marking/spraying with urine in the house

 - Soiling in the house/outside of the litterbox